Trying to lose weight but making little progress?

 4. Skipping Meals

-Skipping a meal and practicing intermittent fasting may seem like a logical solution when losing weight, but in reality, can have the opposite effect.
+Skipping a meal may seem like a logical solution when losing weight, but in reality, can have the opposite effect.

-If you want to consume fewer calories, skipping important meals like breakfast will only lead to snacking and overeating later in the day, which leads to the consumption of more calories.
+If you want to consume fewer calories, skipping important meals like lunch will only lead to snacking and overeating later in the day, which leads to the consumption of more calories.

 Instead, opt for a low fat nutrient-rich breakfast which will provide you with the nutrients you need to get you through the day.